TrebuhD/React-Native-TV-Detox/README.md

 This repository contains an example of how to setup & run Detox end to end tests inside a TV app build with `react-native-tvos`.

+You can find the tests inside the `e2e` folder.

 There are 2 example screens within it, one containing a simple selectable list & details screen, and the other containing a form with a simulated network call.

 **Disclaimer: this example only works with Android TV at the moment.
 Apple tvOS instructions will be added once Detox/EarlGray supports it.**